 The fund is divided into two elements:

-Students may apply at any time during Year 12 or 13 for either fund.
+Students may apply multiple times during Year 12 or 13 for either fund.

 Students may apply for financial assistance which is directly linked to their education.
 For Example: